syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Populating-data.md

 ### IconTemplate

-IconTemplate used to provide the custom icon for the NavigationItem.
+The IconTemplate is used to provide the custom icon for the NavigationItem.

 ### Model